-Two-Valued Coding Transmission of Multi-Rate Quasi-Synchronous CDMA Signals Convolved by Real-Valued Self-Orthogonal Finite-Length Sequences
+Two-Valued Integrand Coding Transmission of Multi-Rate Quasi-Synchronous CDMA Signals Convolved by Real-Valued Self-Orthogonal Finite-Length Sequences

-Jiong LE Yamaguchi University 2-16-1 Tokiwadai, Ube, Yamaguchi Japan Yoshihiro TANADA Yamaguchi University 2-16-1 Tokiwadai, Ube, Yamaguchi Japan
+Jiong LE Yamaguchi University 2-16-1 Tokiwadai, Ube, Yamaguchi Japan j005we@yamaguchi-u.ac.jp Yoshihiro TANADA Yamaguchi University 2-16-1 Tokiwadai, Ube, Yamaguchi Japan tanada@yamaguchi-u.ac.jp

-Abstract: Two-valued integrand codes are applied to the realization of the multi-rate quasi-synchronous CDMA system using real-valued self-orthogonal finite-length sequences with zero correlation zone.
-Each user data of multi-level and multi-interval and a common synchronizing sequence are convolved with the user sequence and converted to two-valued integrand code signal.
+Abstract: The next generation mobile communication system is desired to transmit multimedia information at multi-rate.
+Two-valued integrand codes are applied to the realization of the multi-rate quasi-synchronous CDMA system using real-valued self-orthogonal finite-length sequences with zero correlation zone.
+Each user data of multi-level and multi-interval and a common synchronizing sequence are convolved with the user sequence and converted to two-valued integrand coding signal.
 The signal passes through low pass filters in a transmitter and a receiver and is changed to a real-valued signal.
 In the receiver, the desired data are detected by the correlation processing with the respective code.
-This transmission system suppresses distortions on amplitude limitation and quantization, and the interchannel and intersymbol interferences.
+This transmission system suppresses distortion on amplitude limitation and quantization, and interchannel and intersymbol interferences.
+Two-valued integrand coding contributes to easy amplification and modulation.